 Speaking about the reactions of people to this act, he said: “Initially, only a couple of the supervising engineers knew about it and approved it.
 There was no negative reaction, but it was our personal matter.
 Personally, while on some construction sites I was the chief engineer and foreman, I would call priests at the end of the work to bless them.
 I called Don Ivica Babić on Hvar, when we were working on a long section near Ploče, at the end of it I called Fr.
 Niko Glavinić and that is very important to me.
 We did not mention it here, but the two of us went to the highest point to leave that one small Croatian rosary beads as a memory and a sign of God’s presence in what we are doing.”

 Since the beginning of the construction of the bridge, Granić and Berović have been present on the construction site.

 “Berović and I first started working in the quality control department as part of a team of Croatian engineers.
 Among others, there were about twenty Croatian experts during the works.
 We had up to seven hundred people on the construction site.
 I was later appointed for one part of the work as a works manager, but at that moment Franko and I were dealing with the quality control of everything that was built into the construction of both concrete and steel structures.
 We still know every little detail of this bridge, which is otherwise an imposing construction,” he said, before concluding.

 “Pelješac Bridge is of great importance for Croatia.
 This is one national project, a big project, interesting and also important in the engineering sense.
 I think it is important to all of us Croats, and especially to those who will travel often through it.”

-Pelješac Bridge connects the southernmost parts of Croatia and the country’s mainland and will open to the public this summer.
+Pelješac Bridge connects the southernmost parts of Croatia and the country’s mainland and will open to the public today.